google/timesketch/docs/sysadmin/troubleshooting.md

 - Which plaso version is installed on the Timesketch server?
 - Which plaso version was used to create the plaso file?
-- Is the issue for both web upload and import_client?
+- Is the issue for both web upload and `import_client`?

 Try to run the following in the Docker container after the file was uploaded (but not successfull imported):